sadrasabouri/MPF/README.md

 <img src="https://github.com/sadrasabouri/MPF/blob/main/Others/Working_FSM.png">

-`R0` Registor might get some values which is described case by case in fallowing table:
+`R0` Registor - which is filled by situation index - might get some values which is described case by case in fallowing table:

 | Value | Situation |
 |:-------:|:-------:|